Skip to Main Content

 As students enter public and private schools for observations, tutoring, after-school programs and clinical teaching, it is important to be covered by liability insurance.
 Under Texas law, both the student intern and teacher can be held responsible for a child’s injury.
 Liability insurance is offered at low cost to teachers-in-training who belong to a teacher organization such as the TCU chapter of the Texas Student Education Association (TSTA-NEA), which covers liability insurance, costs of defending claims and some attorney fees.
 Other teacher organizations in the state — ATPE, UEA, AFT — offer similar coverage.

-Students must maintain acceptable academic performance (a minimum 2.75 GPA overall and a grade of “C-” or better in content area and education courses), as well as high professional standards in order to advance in the program and to clinical teaching.
+Students must maintain acceptable academic performance as outlined by their undergraduate program, as well as high professional standards.
 The college is dedicated to identifying and intervening to assist students who demonstrate difficulties maintaining these standards.

 Any faculty member who has a concern with a student's performance and/or professionalism may initiate the Academic Performance and Professionalism Warning (APPW) process.